mcdupas/FDM/README.md

 ## Data

-To run the workflow, users can test the model using Gujarat only.
+To test the model, users can run the workflow using only Gujarat.

 The farm locations and size of Gujarat are located in the folder: "01/Data/01_Farm distribution".
 The data for Thailand and Bangladesh used in the paper are not published.